SaabK/portfolio/README.md

 # Portfolio - Ibn Naseer's Personal Portfolio

-## A Personal Portfolio - V0.6
+## A Personal Portfolio - V1

-This is a portfolio website made by Ibn Naseer.
-He is a Full-Stack Web Developer.
-He loves to code in React.
+This is the first official version of this portfolio website.

 - A Good Example for a Beginner's Portfolio
 - Using NextJS as Full-Stack Framework